Park Plaza Mall: History

+In March 2023, Florida-based investment company, Second Horizon Capital, announced it purchased the property with plans for a "significant investment" to revitalize the mall.
+The company chose JLL as the mall's new management.

+The two Dillard's locations at Park Plaza has not been included in the mall's ownership changes throughout the years, as Dillard's owns its retail spaces, the lots they sit on, and its adjacent parking structure.

 2013 murder

 In 2013, an ex-Sbarro employee shot two Sbarro employees, including a supervisor, at Park Plaza Mall, leaving the supervisor dead and a female employee critically injured with eight gunshot wounds.
 The man charged in the death was found guilty and sentenced to life in prison in 2014.
 His accomplice, who pleaded guilty to first-degree murder, attempted capital murder, and aggravated robbery was sentenced to 40 years in prison.